yujuem/12740project.github.io/README.md

 ### 2.1 Phenomena of Interest

-The concept behind the phenomena of interest for the project is to line the bridge between sensor measurement data and humane-characteristics on the basis of spatiotemporal proximity.
+The concept behind the phenomena of interest for the project is to line the bridge between sensor measurement data and humane-characteristics based on spatiotemporal proximity.
 The use of sensors in the project aids in using real-time data to manipulate analog outputs and channelize that into understanding user’s demands and following people-centric commands.

 ### 2.1.1 Physical Principle

-Sensors are devices that can convert non-electrical signals to electrical signals either directly or via a number of steps (Fraden 2010).
+Sensors are devices that can convert non-electrical signals to electrical signals either directly or via several steps (Fraden 2010).
 The project can be devised using various sensors.
 The physical principles of the three kinds of sensors that can be used have been described below:

 - Thermoelectric- Thermoelectric sensors work on the principle of direct conversion of temperature differences to analog electrical voltage and vice versa in the thermocouple. example: Temperature Sensors (Stuijk 2019).
-- Piezoelectric- This effect is based on the measurement of changes in pressure, acceleration , strain or force due to vibration by converting them into electrical signals. example: Accelerometers (Zheng et al 2019).
+- Piezoelectric- This effect is based on the measurement of changes in pressure, acceleration, strain or force due to vibration by converting them into electrical signals. example: Accelerometers (Zheng et al 2019).
 - Photosensitive- Light sensors sometimes use a component called a photodiode to measure illuminance.
-When beams of light strike a photodiode, they have a tendency to knock electrons loose, causing an electric current to flow.
+When beams of light strike a photodiode, they tend to knock electrons loose, causing an electric current to flow.
 The brighter the light, the stronger the electric current.
 The current can then be measured to return the illuminance of the light ex: Light Sensors (Wai Li 1984).

 ### 2.1.2 Static and Dynamic Behavior

 **Signal Characteristics:**

 - Frequency: For the project, the signal is not oscillating in terms of time.
 There is no change in output when the hand is not moved.
-Therefore, the frequency of the signal depends on the number of times the hand movements are detected at certain time.
+Therefore, the frequency of the signal depends on the number of times the hand movements are detected at a certain time.

 - Amplitude/Magnitude: Magnitude is the difference between the initial value and the measurement representing the hand presence.
 Amplitude is the maximum value of the magnitudes.